colab-sa/Full-Stack-Assignment/README.md

 * Beauty of the pages
 * Organization and architecture
 * Do the forms have field validation?
-* Do the the forms prevent multiple submit?
+* Do the forms prevent multiple submit?
 * Error messages

 ## Optional